domoritz/himawari-8-chrome/README.md

 ## Features

-* Loads the latest image, updates automatically
+* Loads the latest image, updates automatically.
 * Automatically loads images at the optimal resolution (incl retina resolutions).
 If more than one image is needed, automatically downloads tiles.
 * Uses Google's caching to take the load from the image servers
 * Caches last version in local storage (compressed jpeg) and immediately displays it when you load the page.
 Then loads the latest image.